osamsam321/sbot/README.md

 ## Set Your API Key
-Set your API Key in the .env file and use a editor to add the Key
+Set your API Key in the .env file and use a editor to add the key
 ```
 mv .env.example .env && vi .env
 ```